All About Adult Brain Tumors

 Clinical trials are extremely important in furthering our knowledge of this disease.
 It is through clinical trials that we know what we do today, and many exciting new therapies are currently being tested.
 Talk to your doctor about participating in clinical trials in your area.

 This article is meant to give you a better understanding of brain tumors.
-Use this knowledge when meeting with your physician, making treatment decisions, and continuing your search for information.
-You can learn more about other brain tumors on OncoLink through the related links to the left.
+Use this knowledge when meeting with your oncology team, making treatment decisions, and continuing your search for information.